 12 Dec The Science of Pure Essential Oils

 Pure essential oils are on the radar these days, especially with political tempers boiling and anxiety levels rising.
-Yes, Xanax and other pharmaceuticals are trending; however, more and more people are turning to pure essentials to help destress and calm.
+The luster of using pharmaceuticals are is becoming dull; more and more people are turning to pure essentials to help destress and calm naturally.

 Distilled from plants without the fat or oils found in cooking oils, pure essential oils are highly concentrated compounds that can be used in their pure form, through a diffuser or added to a hot bath.
 Essential oils have long been hailed by folk wisdom, and recent scientific research has caught up.
 A new study from Dr. Hideki Kashiwadani at Kagoshima University in Japan has found that “… sniffing linalool, an alcohol component of lavender odor, was kind of like popping a Valium,” in the mice that this group studied.

 Ancient pharmacists and medical practitioners from Egypt to Italy and Greece utilized lavender, Frankincense and ylang ylang to help relieve their patients’ pain and anxiety.
 With the scientific community beginning to validate our ancestors’ claims, according to a recent Organic Spa conference, the use of these oils will continue to rise.

 One of the most recognized and sweetest-smelling essential oils, lavender can be found in perfumes, bath salts and lotions.
 It can also be used in its pure form on pulse points or in a hot bath.
 In addition to relaxing users, lavender has been shown to heal scars and relieve migraines.